Percentage Change Calculator

-The Percentage Change Calculator will quantify the change from one number to another and express the change as an increase or decrease.
+The Percentage Change Calculator (% change calculator) will quantify the change from one number to another and express the change as an increase or decrease.

 This calculator will be most commonly used when there is an “old” and “new” number or an “initial” and “final” value.
 A positive change is expressed as an increase amount of the percentage value while a negative change is expressed as a decrease amount of the absolute value of the percentage value.